Diving procedures: Rescue procedures

 These are procedures that the professional standby diver must execute when deployed to go to the assistance of the working diver in an emergency, or the buddy or dive-team member in a recreational or technical dive should use if another member of the team is unable to manage an emergency themselves.
 They are also emergency procedures, but for another person's benefit.
 It is fairly common for a diver never to need to apply one of these procedures for real, and they too should be practiced to maintain skill levels.
 Professional diving organisations typically require periodical emergency exercises as specified in their operations manual to maintain these skills.

 Rescue procedures include following the umbilical or lifeline to the distressed diver, providing emergency breathing gas, recovering the casualty to the bell or surface, releasing a snagged umbilical, umbilical changeout at depth, providing the supervisor with continuous updates.

-Rescues are generally done in unexpected circumstances, and seldom follow the text-book example, so the rescue diver often has to modify the learned response to suit reality.
+Rescues may be needed in unexpected circumstances, and seldom follow the text-book example, so the rescue diver may have to modify the learned response to suit reality.